This post may contain affiliate links. Please see my disclosure policy for details.

 5. Take a felucca boat ride on the Nile

-A felucca, unlike the engine boats, are traditionally wooden and completely manoeuvred by hand.
+A felucca, unlike the engine boats, is traditionally wooden and completely manoeuvred by hand.
 This usually means there are two guys helping to man the boat and let it take sail.

 They’re super fun but not if you need to get anywhere in a hurry!
 No breeze = No sailing.
 So, I’d prefer just to get one for some scenic views as opposed to a means of getting around.

 You can negotiate for a private ride with the captain directly at the various ports and docks.
 Or, organise a group ride for a cheaper price through your hotel/agency.
 But, it isn’t expensive to rent one privately.
 I paid £300EGP (£13GBP) for an hour’s ride by myself!

 6. Snoop on Agatha Christie’s suite at the Old Cataract Hotel